 Ireland has a strong and valuable network of organisations and dedicated individuals who are enthusiastic and informed about heritage boats.
-Their activities encompass heritage boat events, education and training programmes, publications, web sites and advocacy, as well as ambitious boat building and restoration projects (Section 5).
+The value of their leadership and influence in ensuring the survival of the culture of use of heritage boats on the inland waterways, along with the infrastructure and skills needed, cannot be overstated.
+Their activities encompass heritage boat events, education and training programmes, publications, websites and advocacy, as well as ambitious boatbuilding and restoration projects (Section 6).

-A number of organisations in Ireland have received EU progamme funding for activities related to heritage boats, including boat building.
+A number of organisations in Ireland have received EU progamme funding for activities related to heritage boats, including boatbuilding.
 Apart from schemes run by Údarás na Gaeltachta to support Galway Hookers and certain other boats operated by Irish speakers in Gaeltacht areas, there have been no direct funding schemes to support heritage boats in Ireland.
-Some projects have received funding from various sources not directly linked with heritage boats, but intended to support community development or education initiatives (Section 6).
+Some projects have received funding from various sources not directly linked with heritage boats, but intended to support community development or education initiatives (Section 7).

 Meitheal Mara has, for previous projects, examined the heritage boating environment in other jurisdictions, including Norway, Brittany and Gironde in France, the Basque country, parts of the Netherlands and the United Kingdom.
 Structures and support for heritage boats in these areas vary, but most tend towards a reasonably focussed and developed approach.
 A common feature is the existence of a Register or Registers of Heritage Boats, which contain records of local heritage boat populations, and act as a support tool for various funding schemes.
-The survey records have been categorised to facilitate the establishment of a register of heritage boats for the inland waterways (and potentially all waters) in Ireland (Section 7).
+The survey records have been categorised to facilitate the establishment of a register of heritage boats for the inland waterways (and potentially all waters) in Ireland (Section 8).

-The report concludes with recommendations for potential future projects and initiatives to promote and support heritage boats in the inland waterways (Section 8).
+The report concludes with recommendations for potential future projects and initiatives to promote and support heritage boats in the inland waterways (Section 9).